JanKrabbe/FPSeg/README.md

 ```
 python tools/encoder_distillation.py
 ```
-Performes further knowledge distillation with the MobileSAM image encoder as student model and SAM image encoder as teacher model on the cityscapes dataset.
+Performs further knowledge distillation with the MobileSAM image encoder as student model and SAM image encoder as teacher model on the cityscapes dataset.
 When using the default config file, train logs and the weights (checkpoint) of the epoch with the lowest test MSE will be saved to `output/distill/`.
 Precomputed SAM image embeddings are needed to perform the distillation.

 ### Eval
 ```